supercharge/docs/testing-fakes.md

 ## Stubs
 Boost lets you quickly stub out methods via `this.stub(args)`.
 This method uses Sinon to create the stub and passes all arguments down to Sinon.
-It returns the stub instance.
+It returns the stub instance:

 ```js
 const BaseTest = util('base-test')